Laserbeam31/bts-broadcast-baluns/birddog_ndi_balun_documentation.md

 Documentation for BTS BirdDog NDI HDMI IP Baluns
 ================================================

 The BTS BirdDog baluns can send or receive HDMI video over NDI.
-Unlike the broadcast baluns (see [broadcast_balun_operation+spoofing](broadcast_balun_operation+spoofing.md)), the
-NDI stream handled by the BirdDogs is not broadcast/multicast and can be sent nicely over an IP network without the need for a segregated VLAN for each stream.
+Unlike the broadcast baluns, the NDI stream handled by the BirdDogs is not broadcast/multicast and can be sent nicely over an IP network without the need for a segregated VLAN for each stream.

 A further advantage of distributing video over NDI is that a computer on the same network as the NDI baluns (e.g. the BTS Mac Pro) can ingest or send NDI video directly via its network card, thus reducing the need for physical video connections on the machine.

 Configuration access:
 ---------------------